 Wire and cable extrusion

 Drawing is a similar process, which uses the tensile strength of the material to pull it through the die.
-This limits the amount of change which can be performed in one step, so it is limited to simpler shapes, and multiple stages of decreasing size are usually needed.
+This limits the amount of change that can be performed in one step, so it is limited to simpler shapes, and multiple stages of decreasing size are usually needed.
 Drawing is the main way to produce wire.
-Metal bars and tubes are also often drawn.
+Metal bars and pipes are also often drawn.
 Drawing is usually done at room temperature.

 What are the processes commonly used?

 Wire and Cable Extrusion is the process of converting plastic raw materials into a continuous profile, providing protection against external damage and physical wear.
 Different processes exist depending the different compounds requested by the market.
 The most commonly used process is for thermoplastic and thermosetting materials, where an internal machine (barrel) friction and external heat resistors are used to obtain a finished or semi-finished product, shaping material by forcing it through a die.
 Another process exists for rubber extrusion with many different vulcanization solutions engineered to heat the insulation after the die trough.

 To ensure good wire coating extrusion quality, it is essential to identify, control, and monitor many parameters like pressures, die quality, operating conditions, and material in-feed.
 Various defects in the extrusion process must be identified to reduce their impact on product quality.
 Defects can be caused by a single source or the cumulative effect of several factors, which may arise at any stage of the processing.
 Rough surface, thickness variation, uneven wall thickness, diameter variation, and a centering problem are some of them.